 Nuclear, oil, and coal generators are critical on the coldest winter days when natural gas supply is constrained (as shown below).
 Coal- and oil-fired resources also make valuable contributions on the hottest days of summer when demand is very high or major resources are unavailable.
-However, as more and more resources with on-site fuel that can sustain operation for extended periods (oil, coal, nuclear, dual-fuel generation) retire and are displaced by resources with limited-energy “inventories” (natural gas generation, wind, solar, battery storage) the grid at times may not be able to supply enough energy to meet electricity demand.
+As more and more conventional, thermal generation that store fuel on site retire, the system is increasingly made up of generating facilities that run on just-in-time energy sources: natural gas (from pipelines and LNG deliveries), wind, and solar energy.

 All six New England states have renewable energy standards, which require electricity suppliers to provide customers with increasing percentages of renewable energy to meet state requirements.

 The New England states are also promoting greenhouse gas (GHG) reductions on a state-by-state basis and at the regional level, through a combination of legislative mandates and aspirational goals.